Ho Chi Minh City (Saigon), Vietnam

 Bach-Yen's single is recorded in January 1968 but will sit for more than six months until Sonobeat sweetens the tracks with a string and horn arrangement

-Bach-Yen performs throughout the U.S. for years beyond her original intended two-week visit; this ad is from the November 3, 1972, issue of the Arizona Republic newspaper, Phoenix, Arizona
+Bach-Yen continues to perform throughout the U.S. for years beyond her original intended two-week visit; this ad is from the November 3, 1972, issue of the Arizona Republic newspaper, Phoenix, Arizona

-Born and reared in former French colony Vietnam – thus influencing her choice of Magali, by noted French artiste Robert Nyel, for the "B" side of her Sonobeat single – as a teen Bach-Yen performs in Saigon nightclubs and records several singles for local labels.
-As fluent in French as Vietnamese, in 1961 she moves to Paris to study the "continental touch" singing style (exemplified by Edith Piaf) at Jacob's Ladder Music School and in 1963 lands a recording contract with European powerhouse Polydor, recording three albums and numerous singles for the label and building a large fan base throughout central Europe.
+Bach-Yen is born and reared in the former French colony of Vietnam, thus influencing her choice of Magali, by noted French artiste Robert Nyel, for the "B" side of her Sonobeat single.
+As a teen Bach performs in Saigon nightclubs and records several singles for local labels.
+Naturally fluent in French as well as Vietnamese, in 1961 she moves to Paris to study the "continental touch" singing style (exemplified by Edith Piaf) at Jacob's Ladder Music School and in 1963 lands a recording contract with European powerhouse Polydor, recording three albums and building a large fan base throughout central Europe.
 She returns to Saigon in 1964.